Farnham Common: History

 Caldicott is large house situated on the edge of Burnham Beeches and was once owned by Mrs Harvey who gave money for the extension of Farnham Common Village Hall.
 Caldicott is now a boys' preparatory school.

 A few names of note who have been associated with Farnham Common have been the artist Rex Whistler's mother, who lived in The Small House in Burnham Beeches; J. M. Barrie, the author of Peter Pan and Enid Blyton, the children's author.
 In Burnham Beeches there is a large beech tree under which Felix Mendelssohn used to sit and compose some of his works in 'peaceful splendour'.
 Joan Hammond, the opera singer, lived in the part of the village known as Egypt.
 The Moore family live in the village and hold the record of three generations of one family representing Great Britain in the Olympic Games, Major George Moore having competed in 1948, Lieut.
 Col. John Moore, his son, in 1956, 1960 and 1964 and Lieut.
 Mark Moore, his grandson, in 1984.
 Lieut.
-Col. John Moore received on O.B.E. for his services to skiing.
+Col. John Moore was appointed OBE for his services to skiing.
 Lois Allan invented Fuzzy Felt in her cottage in the village during World War II.

 More recently, Burnham Beeches has been used as a film set for some of the Harry Potter films, including the Order of the Phoenix and the Deathly Hallows Part 2.

 Facilities

-A small high street with facilities including: